PX4/PX4-Devguide/en/log/flight_review.md

 ![High vibration in spectral density plot](../../assets/flight_log_analysis/flight_review/vibrations_too_high_spectral.png)

-This example shows a peak in frequency close to 50 Hz (in this case due to "loose" landing gear).
+This plot below shows a peak in frequency close to 50 Hz (in this case due to "loose" landing gear).

+> **Tip** This indicates a possible problem because it is a strong single low frequency that is close to the vehicle dynamics.
+  With the default filter settings of 80 Hz vibrations at 50 Hz will not be filtered.

 ![Vibrations in landing gear - spectral density plot](../../assets/flight_log_analysis/flight_review/vibrations_landing_gear_spectral.png)